 Vijay B. Samant joined us as President and Chief Executive Officer in November 2000.
-Previously, he held various positions at Merck, from 1977 to 2000.
+Previously, he held various positions at Merck from 1977 to 2000.
 From 1998 to 2000, he was Chief Operating Officer of the Merck Vaccine Division.
 From 1990 to 1998, he served in the Merck Manufacturing Division as Vice President of Vaccine Operations, Vice President of Business Affairs and Executive Director of Materials Management.
 From 1977 to 1990, Mr. Samant held a variety of positions of increasing responsibility in manufacturing, process engineering, production planning and control, business development and loss prevention in several Merck operating divisions.
-Mr. Samant holds a bachelor's degree in chemical engineering from the University of Bombay, India, an M.S. degree in chemical engineering from Columbia University and an M.B.A. degree from the Sloan School of Management at the Massachusetts Institute of Technology.
-Mr. Samant is a member of the Board of Trustees of the National Foundation for Infectious Diseases and the International Vaccine Institute in Seoul, South Korea and was a director of the Aeras Global TB Vaccine Foundation.
+Mr. Samant holds a bachelor's degree in chemical engineering from the University of Bombay, India, an M.S. degree in chemical engineering from Columbia University and an S.M. degree from the Sloan School of Management at MIT.
+Mr. Samant became a member of the board of directors of Raptor Pharmaceutical Corporation in 2011.
+Mr. Samant has been a member of the Board of Trustees for the National Foundation for Infectious Diseases and the International Vaccine Institute in Seoul, South Korea since 2008.